ampl/amplpy/README.md

 $ conda install -c conda-forge amplpy
 ```

+### Air-gapped installation

+For air-gapped installations we recomend the following:
+- Download the `.whl` file for the corresponding platform and python version from [pypi](https://pypi.org/project/amplpy/#files).
+- Install with: `python -m pip install amplpy-version-python_version-*-platform.whl`

 ### Build locally

 You can build and install the package locally as follows: